metabase/metabase/docs/developers-guide/api-changelog.md

 ## Metabase 0.50.0

+- `PUT /api/dashboard/:id`, `PUT /api/card/:id`, and `PUT /api/collection/:id`

+  When setting `archived` to `true`, the Dashboard, Card, or Collection will be automatically moved to the Trash collection, a special collection that holds all archived items.

+  When setting `archived` to `false`, you may optionally also provide a `collection_id` (for Dashboards or Cards) or a `parent_id` (for Collections).
+In this case, the entity will be re-parented to the specified Collection when it is moved from the Trash.
+If a new `collection_id` or `parent_id` is not provided, the entity will be moved back to its original location if possible.
+If this is not possible (for example, the original location is also in the Trash) an error will occur.

 - `/api/metric`

    The `/api/metric` endpoints has been renamed to `/api/legacy-metric` to reflect that fact it will not be used for the new version of metrics.
 The new version uses the `/api/card` endpoints.